sushmaakoju/research-experience/university-of-arizona/TA-work-summary.md

 ### 🏆Acheivements as a Teaching Assistant

+- Students found me approachable to seek academic help and ask questions to better the concepts.
+Students connected with me to ask questions lecture materials and course topics.

-- Suggestions/ideas proposes in Fall 2023, implemented in Spring 2024: I proposed ideas to conduct syllabus-driven Supplemental Instruction sessions for practice, add quizzes in-class, idea to accomodate points for piazza questions and answers from students in October 2023.
+- Suggestions/ideas proposed in Fall 2023, implemented in Spring 2024: I proposed ideas to conduct syllabus-driven Supplemental Instruction sessions for practice, add quizzes in-class, idea to accommodate points for piazza questions and answers from students in October 2023.

+- I responded to Piazza questions constantly during both semesters (fall 2023, Spring 2024) and interacted with lot of students whenever they had questions and I received appreciation for comprehension and helping students as well as being open to receiving feedback from students as a Teaching Assistant.
+Please do contact me for more details.

 - I planned to continue a studying stress among students for this course if the students take advantage of opportunities provided to help them and if that really helps/helped them to reduce stress and improve scores.
 So I work on this as part of **Teaching as a Research (TAR) course** is part of CIRTL, taught by Instructors Kristin Winet and Byron Richard Hempel and I am grateful for amazing instructors.